dbgate/dbgate.github.io/_docs/perspectives.md

 ---

 # Perspectives
 Perspective is readonly view of complex nested data.
-It resembles reports, but perspectives are created simply by adding data to view, there is nothing like complex report designer.
+It resembles reports, but perspectives are created simply by adding data to view.
+You could use perspective desigher, which allows you to join data following other relations than foreign keys.

 Perspectives can easily join data together, and show groups.